Dreams From A Summer House: History

 Alan Ayckbourn's initial concept for Dreams From A Summer House was a lot more complex than the play which was eventually written.
 A detailed plot synopsis exists in the Ayckbourn Archive at the University Of York for the original concept, which features a writer struggling to complete his Great Unfinished Novel whilst a former collaborator wants them to revive a musical version of Beauty And The Beast.
 The worlds of the noir novel and the musical come to life and merge as well as crossing over into reality, although the reasons for the characters singing are far less defined nor as integral to the plot as the actual play.
 The idea would be simplified for the final play with the noir novel element dropped and the emphasis put on the clash of suburbia and fantasy and the importance of music as a means of communication.

-Dreams For A Summer House.
+The playwright is notorious for writing his plays in a concentrated effort, locked away in his house and unavailable.
+This time he flew out to Mallorca with John Pattison and spent two weeks in the sun collaborating on the book and music for Dreams For A Summer House.
 It was obviously a successful way of working with Alan describing the experience as: "For two weeks we got up and had breakfast at 8.30am every morning and worked through until 6.30pm with just a half hour break for lunch.”
 He would even go on to claim he actually enjoyed this writing period; quite a change for someone who has frequently noted how little he enjoys the process of writing!

-Jeeves to the moderate success of Suburban Strains.
+Alan had had mixed fortunes with musicals in the past ranging from the disaster that was Jeeves to the moderate success of Suburban Strains.
 He was still perplexed by the issue of people bursting into song for no apparent reason to frequently say nothing of real consequence.
 He wanted to create a play where there was a reason for characters to sing and that every song would progress the play as much as the equivalent amount of dialogue.

 He had been enjoying a lot of success in the past five years with his children’s plays and this offered him the solution he needed and also offered the clearest link yet between his family and adult plays.
 Alan had become increasingly experimental and fantastical with the family plays and here he decided to introduce some of those elements to his adult plays by bringing the world of fairy-tale into a very recognisable Ayckbourn suburbia.
 The introduction of fantasy characters only able to communicate through song neatly resolved his major issue with musicals with this juxtaposition of worlds providing the motivation for the characters to sing and to further explore more traditional Ayckbourn ideas in a vibrant, new way.